Ryanmleav/debugging-guide/readme.md

 * How to read errors in your developer console
 * Steps to solving errors in your code
 * How to search Google for solutions to your errors
-* Common errors in code and how to resolve them

 ## How to find your developer console